 We did a few ‘test’ trips in the lead up to the Cape, one being a week on Fraser (the first non-weekend trip with our Patrol), and another 4 day trip to Rover Park to test our Rooftop tent.

-These helped immensely - we got into a rhythm with our tent, we figured out things we felt we needed that we hadn’t thought of (rear tyre bin bag, tweezers, etc), and I am pretty comfortable in saying I can count the things on one hand we didn’t use.
+These helped immensely - we got into a rhythm with our tent, we figured out things we felt we needed that we hadn’t thought of (rear tyre bin bag, bin for compost scraps, etc), and I am pretty comfortable in saying I can count the things on one hand we didn’t use.
 That said, we both would still do some items differently, which I’ll talk more about later on.

 Below is the exact list that sat on our kitchen counter the week before we left.
 You can view it here.
 Feel free to print it if you’d like!